NREL/batmods-lite/docs/source/api/bmlite/SPM/domains/index.rst

    .. rubric:: Domains Module

-   Contains classes to construct the battery for P2D simulations.
+   Contains classes to construct the battery for SPM simulations.
 Each class reads in keyword arguments that define parameters relevant to its specific domain.
-   For example, the area and temperature are ``Battery`` level parameters because they are the same everywhere, but the discretizations ``Nx`` and ``Nr`` may be different for the anode, separator, and cathode domains.
+   For example, the area and temperature are ``Battery`` level parameters because they are the same everywhere, but the discretization ``Nr`` may be different for the anode and cathode domains.